E-mail: [email protected]

 Areas of Expertise:

-• Western Balkans
+• The Western Balkans

-• Iraq and Iraqi Kurdistan
+• Iraqi Kurdistan

-Tea published her thesis “External Pressures and Domestic Changes: The European Union, Council of Europe, and the Minorities in Vojvodina” in the academic journal publication Philologia, in May 2014.
-She contributed to a book publication on State (in)Security and Theory of International Relations with her former academic advisor and professor, Dr. Yannis Stivachtis.
-While at SAIS, Tea has written extensively for the school’s newspaper, the SAIS Observer.
-She has co-written publications for the Huffington Post.
+She published her thesis “External Pressures and Domestic Changes: The European Union, Council of Europe, and the Minorities in Vojvodina” in the academic journal publication Philologia.
+She contributed a book chapter to the publication “State (in)Security and Theory of International Relations” by her former academic advisor and professor, Dr. Yannis Stivachtis.
+While at SAIS, Tea has written extensively for the school’s newspaper, the SAIS Observer, and contributed and co-authored several articles for the Huffington Post.

 Tea holds a M.A. in International Relations and International Economics from The Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS).
 Tea graduated Summa Cum Laude and Phi Beta Kappa from her B.A. in International Studies from Virginia Tech, where she received a four-year athletic scholarship for the D1 varsity tennis team.
 Tea was also the recipient of the Outstanding Senior of the Year Award for both the Political Science department and the International Studies department.
 She is a native Serbo-Croatian and Dutch speaker, is conversational in French, and has basic knowledge of German and Italian.
 She is currently also taking Hebrew classes.